 Typically, you write memos to people within your place of work, and you write letters to people outside your place of work.
 One major difference between memos and letters is the title line found in memos.
 Because readers often decide whether to read the memo solely on the basis of this title line, the line is important.
 Another difference between letters and memos is that you sometimes write memos that serve as short reports.
 In such cases, the format for the memo changes somewhat.
 For instance, in a memo serving as a progress report for a project, you might include subheadings and sub-subheadings.
 Notice that people who are mentioned in a memo or are directly affected by the memo should receive a copy.
 Included here is a sample memo format and a sample memo.
 Also included is a sample memo report

 Formats for letters vary from company to company.
 For instance, some formats call for paragraph indents; others don't.
 Included in this section is a sample format for letters.
-Also included in this section is a sample job letter and a sample thank-you letter written by someone after a job interview.
+Also included in this section is a sample thank-you letter written by someone after a job interview.
 In this letter, notice how the writer gets to the point in the first sentence of the first paragraph.
 Notice also the simple and straightforward salutation ("Sincerely").
 As with a memo, people who are mentioned or directly affected by the letter should receive a copy.

 Electronic mail is a less formal version of memos and letters.
 Electronic mail is relatively new and is changing in terms of sophistication in format and expectation by audience.
 The principal advantages of electronic mail over other types of correspondence are its speed and ease of use.
 For instance, in minutes, you can send out information to many recipients around the world.
 Included in this section is a sample e-mail format.